henrique-ft/entrance/README.md

 end
 ```

-There are some other functions that might fit well with your needs:
+*Entrance* have some other functions that might fit well too,

+if you need...

-If your authentication needs more fields matching the user schema `Entrance.auth_by`:
+More fields matching the user schema `Entrance.auth_by`:

 ```elixir
 Entrance.auth_by([email: email, admin: true], password)
 ```

-If needs more fields matching the same value, `Entrance.auth_one`:
+More fields matching the same value, `Entrance.auth_one`:

 ```elixir
 Entrance.auth_one([:email, :nickname], my_nickname, password)
 ```

-If needs more fields matching the same value, and more fields matching the user schema `Entrance.auth_one_by`:
+More fields matching the same value, and more fields matching the user schema `Entrance.auth_one_by`:

 ```elixir
 Entrance.auth_one_by({[:email, :nickname], my_nickname}, [admin: true], password)